7 Day Cyclades Crewed Catamaran Itinerary | Mykonos

 Take your time to sail on to the island of Amorgos, featuring wonderful ancient relics such as broken down towers, tombs and stone tools are some of the exciting finds of the island.
 This evening, be sure to try a glass of the local tipple, Rakomelo – a digestive spirit and a “home remedy” for sore throats.

 After a historic day in Amorgos, sail to the 3 islands of Koufonisia, thought to have been inhabited since prehistoric times.
 Stop in a restaurant for lunch and you will be sure to enjoy the latest catch of the local fishermen who supply the restaurants.
-The beaches of this island are what make it so special, being largely unpopulated and ending beautifully in the crystal waters of the Aegean, anchoring in a bay and taking your tender in to the shore to one of these peaceful beaches is a must-do.
+The beaches of this island are what make it so special, being largely unpopulated and ending beautifully in the crystal waters of the Aegean, anchoring in a bay and taking your tender into the shore to one of these peaceful beaches is a must-do.

 This afternoon, after some time on the beach, or swimming in the bay, sail to the isle of Paros whose natural beauty and fabulous footpaths connecting the villages are truly breath-taking.
-Some of the finest restaurants of the Cyclades can be found here for dinner this evening, including Marios in the old venetian port of Naoussa, and Barbarossa, a wonderful seafood restaurant that is not to be missed!
+Some of the finest restaurants of the Cyclades can be found here for dinner this evening, including Marios in the old Venetian port of Naoussa, and Barbarossa, a wonderful seafood restaurant that is not to be missed!
 Another great restaurant is Levantis, with a vine-covered courtyard and exciting menu, this is sure to be a memorable meal.

 This morning, set sail for the island of Delos, near Mykonos.
 There have been many exciting archaeological finds on this island which can be seen in the island’s museum or in the archaeological museum in Athens.
-You can hire a guide to take you on a tour of some of the amazing artefacts of this famous island, the birthplace of the twin gods Apollo and Artemis.
-Avoid the noise of civilisation and anchor off the beautiful island of Rinia for your lunch.
+You can hire a guide to take you on a tour of some of the amazing artifacts of this famous island, the birthplace of the twin gods Apollo and Artemis.
+Avoid the noise of civilization and anchor off the beautiful island of Rinia for your lunch.

 After lunch and perhaps a dip in the sea, set sail for the final stop of Mykonos.
 This island offers a vibrant nightlife and is the perfect final stop for souvenir shopping and to enjoy the livelier side of Greek island life.
 Walk through the streets and enjoy the traditional houses and windmills alongside the modern boutiques and restaurants.
-Stopping in the bay of Ormos, you may wish to do some late afternoon snorkelling before heading back to the port, or even try out some scuba diving at Grouper Rocks.
+Stopping in the bay of Ormos, you may wish to do some late afternoon snorkeling before heading back to the port, or even try out some scuba diving at Grouper Rocks.

-This morning it is time to say goodbye to your wonderful catamaran and take to the beaches and streets of Mykonos.
-We hope you have had an amazing holiday!
+This morning, it is time to say goodbye to your wonderful catamaran and take to the beaches and streets of Mykonos.
+We hope you have had an amazing holiday.

-If this itinerary has given you a zest for traditional Greek island life, then be sure to contact us today to start planning your Cyclades catamaran charter.
+If this itinerary has given you a zest for traditional Greek island life, then be sure to contact us today to start planning your Cyclades catamaran charter!